-I was extremely excited when I found out that after my first three months, I could choose one day a week to work from home.
+I was extremely excited when I found out that after my first three months I could work from home one day a week.
 I sort of imagined that it would be one of those things that I was logged in on my computer as I did some chores, binged Netflix and whatever else I felt like – that didn’t include work.
 Hello, reality check!
 When I first started working from home, I felt more stressed being away from the office than being at work.
 I would wake up with no plan and spend most of my day distracted and unfocused while trying to figure out what else I needed to finish before 5 PM.

 It got to the point that I started going into the office 5 days a week rather than taking advantage of working from home because I felt so unproductive.
-I mean it wasn’t terrible because I have a kickass team (hi guys!!) and enjoy our days together, but it’s so nice to not commute into the city and just be home one day during the week.
+I mean it was terrible to go into the office because I have a kick ass team (hi guys!!) and enjoy our days together, but it’s so nice to not commute into the city and just be home one day during the week.
 So I had to put on my big girl pants and figure my shit out so I could not only enjoy my day working from home but also be productive to prevent stressing out later.

 Disclosure: This post contains affiliate links, which means I receive a commission if you click a link and purchase something that I have recommended.
 Clicking on these links won’t cost you any extra money.